Anatoli Todorov

 Anatoli Todorov (Анатоли Тодоров; born 24 April 1985) is a Bulgarian retired football player who played as an offensive midfielder.

 Career

 His first club was Septemvri Sofia.
 Aged 17, he signed with Litex Lovech for a fee of 200 000.
 After being released from Rodopa Smolyan in January 2008, Todorov signed a 3-year deal with Lokomotiv Plovdiv.
-He has been given the №17 shirt.
+He has been given the No.17 shirt.
 Anatoli made his official debut for Lokomotiv in a match against Lokomotiv Sofia on 1 March 2008.
 The result of which was a 1-2 defeat for Loko Plovdiv.
 In August 2009 Todorov became part of Lokomotiv Mezdra's squad.

 On 19 July 2017, Todorov joined Spartak Pleven.

 Video Game

 He played as a striker in Championship Manager: Season 03/04.
 He was one of the best strikers in that version of game and even ever and was called the "goal machine" by many.